Rescuing Forgotten Histories: The Mission of Khajistan

 Most of us are taught from an early age that history is just a set of facts.
 The reality, however, is much more nuanced.
 Western viewpoints have dominated our understanding of the histories of South Asia, the Middle East, and some portions of Africa for many years.
 History seems to have been written with a single set of eyes, a single point of view, and a single voice.

-Here comes Saad Khan and Khajistan, his ground-breaking archive enterprise.
-Imagine it as a time machine that is gathering obscure tales, prohibited texts, and untold stories that have been relegated to the periphery of historical knowledge.
+Here comes Khajistan, a ground-breaking archival enterprise.
+Imagine it as a time machine gathering obscure tales, prohibited texts, and untold stories that have been relegated to the periphery of historical knowledge.

 The Issue with Conventional Archives

-The printing press, photography, and modern digital technologies are examples of Western technological tools that have never been neutral.
-They brought undetectable prejudices with them when they traveled to places like Persia and the Indian Subcontinent.
-For example, darker skin tones were difficult for photographers to capture, therefore "whitewashing" entire populations and their experiences.
+Technological tools like the printing press, photography, and modern digital technologies have never been neutral.
+When these technologies traveled to places like Persia and the Indian Subcontinent, they brought subtle biases with them.
+For instance, photography often failed to capture darker skin tones, effectively "whitewashing" entire populations and their experiences.

-The language itself turned into a means of erasing.
-The nationalization of Urdu in Pakistan resulted in the suppression of regional languages such as Punjabi, Pashto, and Balochi.
-Every tongue that has been silenced is a world of untold tales.
+Language became another tool of erasure.
+The nationalization of Urdu in Pakistan led to the suppression of regional languages such as Punjabi, Pashto, and Balochi.
+Every tongue that has been silenced represents a world of untold tales.

 What Is Unique About Khajistan?

-• 10,000+ items from Pakistan and Afghanistan, including books, periodicals, images, ads, newspapers and rare ephemera.
-Many of them undigitized.
+• 10,000+ items from Pakistan and Afghanistan, including books, periodicals, images, advertisements, newspapers, and rare ephemera, many of them undigitized.

-• 17,000+ digitzed issues of Iranian periodicals spanning the last 70 years.
+• 17,000+ digitized issues of Iranian periodicals spanning the last 70 years.

-• A Judaica collection documenting Jewish communities in Iran, Morocco, Egypt, and Iraq. some examples are an early 20th century will of a Persian Jewish man, synagogue receipts from 1930s Tehran and over 100 travel documents of Jewish people from a round the region.
+• A Judaica collection documenting Jewish communities in Iran, Morocco, Egypt, and Iraq, including an early 20th-century will of a Persian Jewish man, synagogue receipts from 1930s Tehran, and over 100 travel documents.

-• Over 6,600 Lollywood posters and 2,500 vinyl records capturing the golden era of Pakistani cinema.
+• 6,600+ Lollywood posters and 2,500 vinyl records capturing the golden era of Pakistani cinema.

 • Rare feminist, lifestyle, and political magazines from Egypt, Lebanon, Syria, and Pakistan, including 3,000 Persian periodicals and 1,000+ leftist Urdu periodicals.

-• 800+ street posters and leaflets collected in Pakistan in 2023 and sold to Princeton University who will digitize the materials for public access..
+• 800+ street posters and leaflets collected in Pakistan in 2023, now digitized for public access at Princeton University.

 • 500+ propaganda materials from Soviet, American, and Iraqi sources, including 300+ U.S. military leaflets.

-This isn’t just about preserving objects—it’s about creating a living archive that challenges the dominant narratives of the past and the present.
+This living archive challenges dominant narratives of the past and the present, creating a space for alternative perspectives.

-Archiving is more than merely keeping old documents safe.
-It has to do with power.
-Who determines what should be remembered?
-Whose tales are remembered and whose are told?
+Archiving is about more than just preserving old documents—it is about power.
+Who decides what is remembered?
+Whose stories are told, and whose are erased?

-Imagine glancing at a propaganda leaflet dropped during the war in Afghanistan or examining a journal written by a Persian Jewish man in 1936.
-These are windows into whole worlds that were on the verge of extinction, not just documents.
+Imagine examining a propaganda leaflet dropped during the war in Afghanistan or reading a journal written by a Persian Jewish man in 1936.
+These are not just documents; they are windows into entire worlds pushed aside by imperial histories.

 • 1,038 issues of Dokhtaran Pesaran (Iran).